stevetweeddale/gatsby-source-git/README.md

 * `name` - The name of this contributor (e.g. "Jane Developer")
 * `email` - The email address for the contributor (e.g. jane@company.com)

 > Note: By default this plugin only performs a shallow checkout (e.g. `--depth 1`) so you will only get the latest contributor for each file if using the `contributors: path` plugin option above.
+Use the `depth: all` option (or some other value) to get more than just the latest log entries.

 ```graphql
 {